 Frequently Asked Questions

-Please read the answers to these frequently-asked questions, before you contact our offices with any queries.
-If you still have remaining questions, please contact the Graduate Program Coordinator at email@example.com
+Please read the answers to these frequently asked questions before you contact our offices with any queries.
+If you still have remaining questions, please contact the Graduate Program Manager at firstname.lastname@example.org

 I am trying to decide whether or not to apply to Northwestern.
 Would you be able to give me a idea of the minimum standards for admission?

 Most successful applicants to our program have verbal reasoning and quantitative reasoning GRE scores above the 90th percentile.
-Applicants receiving financial aid generally have verbal reasoning and quantitative reasoning GRE scores above the 95th percentile.
-The score on the analytical writing section of the GRE should generally be above 5 on the 6-point scale.
 These scores do not represent rigid requirements, and many applicants with lower scores have been accepted and given financial aid because of other outstanding characteristics, such as superb reference letters or excellent performance as undergraduates.
-Foreign students must also meet the minimum required TOEFL/IELTS (see below)
+Foreign students must also meet the minimum required TOEFL/IELTS (see below).

 If I e-mail you my resume, can you tell me if I am likely to be admitted to your program?